On the Lot

 The show was initially hosted by Chelsea Handler but she quit early on; she later said, "I quit because I smelled the disaster happening before it did."
 She was replaced by Adrianna Costa.

 Initial episodes narrowed 50 semi-finalists down to 18 finalists.
 After the audition stage, the program was a one-hour show, in which movies were screened: Film Premiere.
 The next day featured half-hour episodes of viewer reaction, entitled Box Office.
 Viewers could vote each week for their favorite directors, which resulted in the elimination of the directors with the lowest vote totals.
 Votes could be made online at thelot.com, in addition to landline calls and Verizon text messages, and were permitted for two hours after the show.

 Originally scheduled for separate episodes on consecutive nights, the "Film Premiere" episodes eventually aired on Tuesday nights at 8:00PM/7:00PM CT, with voting results as part of the following week's episode, as of May 31, 2007.
 The show also aired in Canada (on CTV), on People+Arts in Latin America, Portugal and Spain, on FOX8 in Australia, on STAR Movies in Asia, and on Star World in Pakistan, India and Israel.
 The show also aired on SABC 2 in South Africa from July 19 until early August, when it was removed from the schedule.
 From the 11 December 2008 SABC 2 begun broadcasting On the Lot once again.

 Contestants

 Semi-finalists

 The show was self-described as a worldwide search to discover new filmmaking talent.
-The official On The Lot site gathers 12,000 submissions from all over the world and the submission deadline was February 16, 2007.
+The official On The Lot site gathered 12,000 submissions from all over the world and the submission deadline was February 16, 2007.
 These 12,000 submissions yielded 50 semi-finalists.
 Of them, 48 resided in the United States (21 of them in Los Angeles, CA) and 40 already worked professionally in the film industry.
 The oldest contestant was 41 years old and the youngest was 21.